 |SKAdNetwork||Branch supports Apple's SKAdNetwork framework for campaign-level attribution.
 While this doesn't allow the ability to surface user-level insights, because all app store installs are verified at the campaign level by Apple, these numbers are guaranteed at 100% certainty.|

-When a user clicks a Branch link to open an app that uses the Branch SDK, and we've seen that user click a link for another app on our partner network, it's possible we've paired their Branch browser cookie to their device ID.
-However, even if their device ID is unavailable, we're able to pair that browser cookie to other associated device metadata like IP addresses & User Agents.
+When a user clicks a Branch link to open an app that uses the Branch SDK, it's possible our attribution engine has paired their Branch browser cookie to their device ID to attribute the user deterministically.
+However, even if their device ID is unavailable, we're able to pair that browser cookie to other associated device metadata like IP addresses & User Agents to attribute the user probabilistically.

-As our global network of apps produces hundreds of millions of users clicking links, our database of anonymous browser-app connections continues to grow, and we can use this data to power our predictive modeling engine that can provide greater accuracy when connecting App Behaviors back to Browser touches.
+As hundreds of millions of users of apps using Branch click Branch links, we can use these connections to power our predictive modeling engine that can provide greater attribution accuracy when connecting app behaviors back to browser touches.

 When no other mechanism is available, we compare the unique data collected in the app to the unique data collected in the browser, and if enough data points align within that specific moment in time, then we can say with a high probability that it's the same user.